To date, there has never been any other course that meticulously covers these two fields:

 - they will also be able to implement the design principles that are necessary to achieve this potential

-- these objectives will be fortified through the final practical exercise: designing a screenplay of an 8 minute video.
+- these objectives will be fortified through the final practical exercise: designing a screenplay of a 5 to 8 minute video.

 Certification and Additional Info

 A Certificate of attendance will be awarded for students who have finsished at least 70 pc of the course.
 No fee will be charged for this certificate.